-Now to find Pain #8 (Retrodiscal Tissue), intraorally using your thumb placed over the mandibular molars or premolars glide the mandible or condyle posteriorly and then add cranial (superior) compression, so having repeated same maneuver as pain #7, maintain cranial pressure and slide condyle forward, and/or ask patient to assist by protruding mandible.
+Now to find Pain #8 (Retrodiscal Tissue), intraorally using your thumb placed over the mandibular molars or premolars glide the mandible or condyle posteriorly and then add cranial (superior) compression, so having repeated same maneuver as pain #7, maintain cranial pressure and slide condyle forward.
 This creates posterior, superior cranial pressure, if pain is intensified, then this is retrodiscitis.
 This relates to the posterior edge of the disc, as the disc is anteriorly displaced, and translation of the condyle impacts on the posterior disc.